How is Zeffy free?

 • Increased credibility and trust: The label gives donors, grantors, and the public the confidence to associate with the organization, especially if it has recognition from the government as a legitimate charity.

-• Eligibility for grants: Many grants ask for the organization's 501(c) status for eligibility.
-Having an IRS status means you can apply to fund your nonprofit with confidence.
+• Eligibility for grants: Many grants require the organization's 501(c) status to be eligible.
+Having an IRS status means you can confidently apply to fund your nonprofit.

-• Potential for tax-deductible donations: Tax deductibility of contributions is a significant incentive for donors when choosing to support a 501(c) organization.
+• Potential for tax-deductible donations: Tax deductibility of charitable contributions is a significant incentive for donors to support a 501(c) organization.

-• Application process and fees: The 501(c) registration process and fees can be challenging for some nonprofits, especially small organizations with limited resources.
+• Application process and fees: The 501(c) registration process and fees can be challenging for some nonprofits, tiny organizations with limited resources.

 • Public disclosure of financial information: 501(c) nonprofit organizations must make their financial information publicly available to maintain transparency.
-This mandates nonprofits to publicly disclose copies of their IRS Form 990, 990-PF, 990-EZ, and 990-N returns through the IRS website.
+This mandates nonprofits to publicly disclose copies of their IRS Form 990, 990-PF, 990-EZ and 990-N returns through the Internal Revenue Service website.

 5-Step Process to Obtain 501(c) Status